thanhlam1998/docker-studying/README.md

-# Repository for studying docker and k8s
+# This is a repository for studying docker and k8s

-Made by: Lam
+By: Lam Nguyen